 An Next Generation Vehicle-to-everything (NGV) STA provides MAC and PHY features as defined in

 Clause 31 (Next Generation V2X (NGV) MAC specification) and Clause 32 (Next Generation V2X (NGV) PHY specification).(#3075) An NGV STA supports at least twice the throughput and at least 3 dB better receiver minimum input sensitivity than a non-NGV STA when operating OCB in high mobility channel environments in the 5.9 GHz band as defined in subclauses E.2.3 (5.9 GHz band in the United States (5.850- 5.925 GHz)) and E.2.4 (5.9 GHz band in Europe (5.855-5.925 GHz)).(#3106) The double throughput and higher receiver minimum input sensitivity might not be supported simultaneously.
-An NGV STA shall set dot11NGVActivated to true.
-A non-NGV STA with dot11NGVActivated shall set the attribute to false.
-A STA whose MIB does not include the dot11NGVActivated attribute operates as if the attribute is false.
+In an NGV STA dot11NGVActivated is true. (#5044, #5090) In a non-NGV STA with the dot11NGVActivated attribute, the attribute is false. (#5044, #5090) A STA whose MIB does not include the dot11NGVActivated attribute operates as if the attribute is false.

-An NGV STA may be co-located with a DMG STA for which dot11DMGOCBActivated is true in the 60 GHz frequency band (57 GHz to 71 GHz) as defined in E.1 (Country information and operating classes). (#3079, #3048, #3076, #3071) The NGV STA may assist the DMG STA in performing DMG discovery OCB by communicating with a peer NGV STA to exchange the higher layer information that contains information of a peer DMG STA with which the peer NGV STA is co-located.
+An NGV STA might (#5040) be co-located with a DMG STA for which dot11DMGOCBActivated is true in the 60 GHz frequency band (57 GHz to 71 GHz) as defined in E.1 (Country information and operating classes). (#3079, #3048, #3076, #3071) The NGV STA might (#5040) assist the DMG STA in performing DMG discovery OCB by communicating with a peer NGV STA to exchange the higher layer information that contains information of a peer DMG STA with which the peer NGV STA is co-located.
 The information is provided from/to a DMG STA through the MLME SAP interface.
 The protocol to exchange this higher layer information is outside the scope of this standard. (#3062)

 An NGV STA supports interoperability, coexistence, backward compatibility, and fairness in contending for the medium with non-NGV STAs when operating OCB in the 5.9 GHz band. (#3077)